nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 Let's create a subdomain for it and secure it with Let's Encrypt using Nginx Proxy Manager.

-Go to `https://manager.selfhostbaby.xyz` and let's add a new proxy.
+Go to `https://manager.selfhostbaby.xyz` and add a new proxy.

 {% include image_center_caption.html
     caption = "Nginx container proxy setup"
     image = "assets/images/2021/nginx_docker_9.png"
 %}

-Click on the SSL and let's encrypt it like you encrypted the login page for Nginx Proxy Manager.
+Click on the SSL tab and add the Let's Encrypt certificate.

-Now go to `blog.selfhostbaby.xyz`.
+Access `blog.selfhostbaby.xyz`.
 The site should load up and it is also secured by Let's Encrypt (green-pad lock).

 You can repeat this process for setting up websites for any other containers you want.
 Heck, you can run the same nginx docker-compose file but rename the container within the `docker-compose.yml` to something else.
 That's a brand new webserver that you're serving on a single VPS!

 You're probably thinking that this web server message is boring and it would be nice to put your own content there instead.

 The cool thing about these docker containers is that you can 'jump' into them.
-I love this feature of docker.
-You can jump into them and run command line right from the container.

 `docker exec -it nginx bash`

 The `-i` flag enters an interactive container mode.
 The `-t` enters a simulated terminal mode.  `-it` simply combines them together.
 You could have written them separately like this: `-i -t`.

-Then goes the running container name, which is `nginx` and then the command you want to enter.
+Then goes the running container name, which is `nginx` and then the command you want to run.
 We want to run `bash` to access the terminal.
 Some flavors of linux won't have bash installed.
-In that case, you just run `sh` instead.
+In that case, use `sh` instead of `bash`.

 Notice that your command line prefix changed!
 It's something like this: